powsybl/powsybl.github.io/pages/documentation/developer/api_guide/timeseries.md

 }
 ```

-We can see that an uncompress data chunk is modeled with a double array and an offset.
-It defines values associated to
-instants of the time index from `offset` to `offset + values.length`.

-The folowing example shows how to compress the chunk using the [RLE](https://fr.wikipedia.org/wiki/Run-length_encoding)
+The following example shows how to compress the chunk using the [RLE](https://fr.wikipedia.org/wiki/Run-length_encoding)
 compression algorithm:
 ```java
 DoubleDataChunk compressedChunk = chunk.tryToCompress();